CourtneyDM/bamazon/README.md

 ### Bamazon Database

 In order to interact with the Bamazon database, one must first execute the __bamazon.sql__ file located in the repository.
-This file will (using MySQL commands):
+This file will perform the following tasks (using MySQL commands):

-* Drop any existing bamazon database
+* Drop any existing bamazon database (if one exists)
 * Create _bamazon.db_ database
-* Create two tables: __Departments__ and __Product__
+* Create two tables: __Departments__ and __Products__
-* Create pre-defined departments
+* Populate _Departments_ table with pre-defined department data
-* Populate inventory with pre-defined products
+* Populate _Products_ table with pre-defined product data

 Connection to the database is establish upon launch of any of the applications.
 The database server used in the application is MySQL.